Health Innovation Challenge Fund

 The Health Innovation Challenge Fund is not accepting any applications at this time.

 The Health Innovation Challenge Fund is positioned as a translational funding scheme to accelerate the clinical application of projects that are well advanced along the development pathway.

-- support UK-led projects that target unmet, or poorly met, healthcare needs
+- Support UK-led projects, which target unmet, or poorly met, healthcare needs.

-- provide translational funding for projects that have demonstrated proof of principle and have the potential for clinical use or adoption within five years
+- Provide translational funding for projects that have demonstrated ‘proof-of-principle’ and have the potential for early clinical use or adoption;

-- take the product, technology or intervention to a stage at which it is sufficiently developed to be attractive to follow-on funders or investors
+- Take the product, technology or intervention to the stage at which it is sufficiently validated and developed to be attractive to follow-on funders or investors;

 All proposals submitted to the Health Innovation Challenge Fund must satisfy the following criteria.